By Food Alert’s Operations Director, Mike Williams

-Know the difference between a control point and a critical control point and for the latter be sure to monitor and record those indentified in your HACCP – this will enable you to identify hazards at each step of food production and where it’s vital to control them and prevent food poisoning or contamination.
+Know the difference between a control point and a critical control point and for the latter be sure to monitor and record those identified in your HACCP – this will enable you to identify hazards at each step of food production and where it’s vital to control them and prevent food poisoning or contamination.

 With so much going on, a food safety management system, such as Food Alert’s ALERT65, provides handy HACCP online templates that can also be customised, as well as flowcharts and checklists.